Community Services Courses

 Community services workers advocate for the rights of individuals and communities.
 They work to address systemic barriers and encourage social and economic inclusion of all citizens.

-Community services worker work with individuals, families, social groups or communities in order to promote or restore social functioning.
+Community services employees work with individuals, families, social groups or communities in order to promote or restore social functioning.
 As a community services worker you could see yourself offering your services in a variety of areas.
 For example, you may be assisting the youth with emotional issues, supervising offenders, working with aged care or disabled people or liaising with communities and welfare agencies in need.

 In which industries the community services workers are mostly employed?